 Imprimir Ver referencias Citación Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
 AMA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
-"Mental disorders and intimate partner violence perpetrated by men towards women."
+Mental disorders and intimate partner violence perpetrated by men towards women.
 2 Minute Medicine, 30 diciembre 2019.
-McGraw-Hill, New York, NY, 2019.
-AccessMedicina. http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=520373§ionid=235798442 MLA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya..
+McGraw-Hill, 2019.
+AccessMedicina. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=520373§ionid=235798442APA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
+(2019).
+Mental disorders and intimate partner violence perpetrated by men towards women.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=520373§ionid=235798442.MLA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
 "Mental disorders and intimate partner violence perpetrated by men towards women."
-2 Minute Medicine McGraw-Hill, 2019, http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=520373§ionid=235798442.
+2 Minute Medicine McGraw-Hill, 2019, https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=520373§ionid=235798442.
 Descargar archivo de la citación: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Capítulo completo Sólo figuras Sólo cuadros Solo Videos Supplementary Content Arriba Mental disorders and intimate partner violence perpetrated by men towards women by Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +1.
 Numerous mental health disorders are associated with an increased risk of perpetrating intimate partner violence (IPV) towards women +Evidence Rating Level: 2 (Good) +Previous studies have demonstrated a link between mental health disorders and the risk of perpetrating intimate partner violence (IPV) against women; the direction and magnitude of this association, however, has not been well established.
 In this retrospective cohort study (1998 to 2013), researchers used Swedish nationwide registries to study individuals of 9 different diagnostic groups (schizophrenia spectrum disorders, bipolar disorder, depressive disorder, anxiety disorder, alcohol use disorder, drug use disorder, ADHD, autism, personality disorders), matched to individuals in the general population, to examine the association between mental health disorders and IPV perpetrated by men towards women.
 The sample size for each diagnostic group ranged from 9,529 for individuals with autism, to 88,182 for individuals with depressive disorder.
 Researchers found that compared to general population controls, all psychiatric diagnoses studied except autism were associated with an increased risk of IPV against women in men.
 Based on sibling analyses, researchers also found that men with depressive disorder (HR 2.9, 95% CI 2.7 to 3.2), anxiety disorder (HR 2.5, 95% CI 2.2 to 2.7), alcohol use disorder (HR 7.0, 95% CI 6.6 to 7.5), drug use disorder (HR 7.7, 95% CI 7.2 to 8.3), attention deficit hyperactivity disorder (HR 6.4, 95% CI 5.5 to 7.4), and personality disorders (HR 4.3, 95% CI 3.8 to 4.9) had a higher risk of IPV against women when compared to their unaffected siblings.
 One limitation of this study is the fact that analyses were restricted to IPV leading to arrest, and as such, the applicability of these results may be limited to more severe forms of IPV.
 This study therefore shows that a number of mental disorders are associated with an increased risk of perpetrating IPV towards women.
 These findings have important implications for IPV risk identification and prevention among individuals with certain mental health conditions. +Click to read the study in PLOS Medicine +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.